radiodee1/telenp/awesometelenp/README.txt

+This document was modified for the telenp project.
+The AppEngine name for this project is 'awesometelenp'.
+The rest of the contents of this file are retained as a reference for the programmer.

 = Google+ Platform Hangout Sample App =

 If you're reading this, you've probably taken a look at the Hangouts API